momiji/xjq/README.md

 - once merge is done, run tests: `go test ./...`
 - review all changes by comparing with upstream: should show only html/xml changes
 - finish merge by committing all changes
 - use `make` to build
 - perform any tests to check `./gojq` is working fine
-- push changes once everything is good
+- push changes once everything is good: `git push` and `git push --tags`

+To release a new version, use `./update.sh gojq [NEW_TAG]` from xjq project (here):

+- use NEW_TAG only when gojq version has changed
+- example of NEW_TAG: `v0.12.16-x23`
+- it allows to keep track of gojq version `v0.12.16` and my additions with `x23`

+### xjq

-On xjq project (here):
+On xjq project (here), main branch:

-To test changes, update go.mod with new gojq version
+- update go.mod with new gojq version
 - use `make` to build `./xjq`
 - check version with `./xjq --version`
 - perform any other tests

-To release
-- `./update.sh xqml`
-- `./update.sh gojq [NEW_TAG]` - use NEW_TAG only when gojq version has changed
-- `./update.sg xjq`
+To release a new version, use `./update.sh xjq` from xjq project (here).